panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 1. Invokes the comparison function to determine whether the previous and next props are equal
 2. Because props comparison almost always returns `false`, React performs the diff of previous and current render results

-You gain no performance benefits but also run for naught the comparison function.
+You gain no performance benefits, have more complex code (than the non-memoized version), and also run the comparison function.

 ## 4. React.memo() and callback functions